Concrete Strengthening and Why It Becomes Necessary

 Fiber reinforced polymer (FRP) is an excellent solution for concrete (and other) structural water tanks.
 It is used to:

 - Strengthen load capacity.

 Contact an expert coatings contractor Bay Area for FRP repairs.
 FRP is a thin, yet high strength material that can be used in tight spaces as well as on large surface areas.

 Call the Experts for Tank Leak Repair Work

-Contact Picon FRP, Inc., based in San Pablo, CA and serving the Bay Area, Northern California, Nevada, and Arizona.
+Contact Picon FRP, Inc., based in San Pablo, CA and serving the San Francisco Bay Area.
 Picon is a full-service manufacturer and field service provider of industrial fiber reinforced plastic and anti-corrosion products, tank repairs, and custom fabrication.
 Our products provide corrosion resistance, chemical resistance, heat resistance, abrasion resistance, and more.